-Thus only sentences longer than seven years will be forecasted as these sentences are normally not the subject of remissions.
-These categories thus tend to reflect more consistent and predictable trends and not the frequent fluctuations of the shorter sentence categories.
-The long sentence categories are more important for planning purposes, as their impact on available capacity is constant but also less flexible with respect to managing overcrowding.
-Underlying this forecasting is the conclusion that, since 2000 and at least for the next decade, it will be the sentenced prison population that will be the main driver of the prison population.
+are more important for planning purposes as their impact on available capacity is constant but also less flexible with respect to managing overcrowding.
+Underlying this forecasting is the conclusion that since 2000 and at least for the next decade, it will be the sentenced prison population that will be the main driver of the prison population.

-The following projections are based on an examination of trends of the sentences longer than seven years over an 11-year period.
-The basic MS Excel forecast function is used.72
+The following projections are based on an examination of trends of the sentences longer than seven years over an eleven-year period.
+The basic MS Excel Forecast function is used.73

-Testing for accuracy
+Testing for Accuracy

-To test the accuracy of the forecasts, it is useful to conduct some testing by using the forecast function to project the totals in each of the long sentence categories for December 2005 (the real total for which we already know), from three different points in time:
+To test the accuracy of the forecasts, it is useful to conduct some testing by using the Forecast function to project the totals in each of the long sentence categories for December 2005 (the real total for which we already know), from three different points in time:

-- using data from 1995 to 2002 (a forecast of three years using historical data of eight years); - using data from 1995 to 2003 (a two-year forecast using a base of nine years); and - using data from 1995 to 2004 (a short forecast of only a year using base data of 10 years).
+- Using data from 1995 to 2002 (a forecast of three years using historical data of eight years), - Using data from 1995 to 2003 (a two-year forecast using a base of nine years), and - Using data from 1995 to 2004, a short forecast of only a year using base data of 10 years.